-Dr Seuss may not have lived through a COVID-19 pandemic and our current lockdown, but he lived through two World Wars, the Spanish Flu of 1918, and the Great Depression (just for starters).
+Dr Seuss may not have lived through a COVID-19 pandemic and our current lockdowns, but he lived through two World Wars, the Spanish Flu of 1918, and the Great Depression (just for starters).
 So his memorable advice - much of it captured on the pages of story books - may perhaps hold some subtle sageness to get us through lockdown today.
-In fact this is exactly what Dr Suess would say: ‘Congratulations!
+In fact this is exactly what Dr Seuss would say: ‘Congratulations!
 Today is your day!’

 ‘When you’re in a slump, you’re not in for much fun.

 Dr Seuss observed the world rightly: ‘It’s a troublesome world.
 All the people who are in it are troubled with troubles almost every minute.
 You are right to be thankful, a whole heaping lot, for the places and people you're lucky you're not.’

 The world is full of troubles.
 It is broken.
 COVID-19 is today’s trouble that currently holds us hostage.
 But prior to this unwelcome gatecrasher, many of the world’s troubles already seemed insurmountable; the threat of wars, the horrors of religious persecution, the pangs of hunger, the beast of discrimination, the gruelling journeys of refugees, the diagnosis of cancer, and the tears of loss.
 Discontent lurks in the corners of our hearts, hijacking our mindsets.
 ‘Un-slumping’ is certainly not easily done.